rakoczi-h/flowinv/README.md

 ## Usage
 **Data generation:**
 1. make_data.py script includes all functions necessary for the generation of the data set.
-2. To generate a comprehensive example data set, with both parameterised and voxelised data representation the sim_data.py can be ran as
+2. To generate an example data set, with parameterised data representation, run
 ```bash
 python sim_data.py
 ```